yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 # Does my distro or DE work with this?
 Most likely.
 Any problems you will have are primarily going to be the desktop environment's fault, or your distro will not package the required dependencies.
-Here is a list of desktops and distributions that are known to work.
+Here is a list of desktops and distributions that have been tested.

 Distributions:
 - Arch Linux